danieladebi/Personal-Portfolio/README.md

 #### Reason For Develepment
 This project was an assignment I received during my time interning with IBM as a software developer.
 I explained to them that I had interest in learning more about how machine learning works, as well as my interest in physics (particularly quantum physics), and as a result, I got the opportunity to learn from people on the IBM Q team and work on this project.
 #### Room For Improvement
-The amount of data I used was very small (only a bit more than 300 datapoints), so my model was not very accurate (~70% was the best accuracy achieved).
+The amount of data I used was very small (only a bit more than 300 datapoints), so my model was not very accurate (~70% accuracy was the best I achieved).
 Despite the amount of research I put into this project, I still had very little experience with quantum computing and almost no experience with machine learning going into this project, but I ended up learning a lot about both fields through this project so I'm pretty happy with my result.

 ### Poker Hand Classifier
 <p align="center"><img src="10h-9d-8s-6c-2h.png" alt="Your image title" width="400" /> </p>